radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 The blueprint utilized the Credit Service from [GroundCredit](./Ground_Finance/src/ground_credit.rs) blueprint, the Oracle solution from [NeuRacle](https://github.com/unghuuduc/NeuRacle) blueprint and the business DAO solution from [GroundBusinessDAO](https://github.com/unghuuduc/GroundPackages/blob/main/Ground_Business/src/ground_business_dao.rs) blueprint:

-- The Credit Service is for the protocol to keep track and update the borrower's credit data: current debt (include initial debt, debt interest and extra debt by late repayment), credit score, credit due time, credit start time.
+- The Credit Service is for the protocol to keep track and update the borrower's credit data: current debt (include initial debt, debt interest and extra debt by late repayment), credit score, credit due time, credit start time, accumulated repayment.

 - The Oracle solution is for the protocol to keep track on the passage of time, to see which repayment is on-time (or late) and which lending accounts are eligible for the interest from borrowers, enable "bank level" earning tracker for lenders.